What do Elon Musk, Pablo Picasso, and Ben Franklin all have in common?

 What do you LOVE to do?
 What are you best at?
 What would people pay you for?

-List all your strengths in a bullet list like this:
+List all your strengths in a bullet list of power statements like this:

-After listing those, ask yourself where are you at NOW and where do you want to BE…
+After listing those, ask yourself where are you at NOW and where you want to BE…

 What pops into mind with these prompts below:

 It’s not until we are aware of what we need that we can work on them.
 Let’s see what to do with this info in the next step.

 Make sure to download our worksheet and do this assessment at the end of each month.
 (See link at the bottom)

 The Second Step: Setting Quality Goals

 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success.” –Pablo Picasso